Apportionment (politics): Apportionment by party list

-Nations such as Israel and the Netherlands use party-list proportional representation elections.
-Mexico does so for some of the members of its lower house.
+For party-list proportional representation elections the number of seats for a political party is determined by the number of votes.
+Only parties crossing the electoral threshold are considered for apportionment.
 In this system, voters do not vote for a person to represent their geographic district, but for a political party that aligns with the voter's philosophy.
 Each party names a number of representatives based on the number of votes it receives nationally.

 This system tallies (agglomerates) more of the voters' preferences.
 As in other systems parties with very few voters do not earn a representative in the governing body.
 Moreover, most such systems impose a threshold that a party must reach (for example, some percentage of the total vote) to qualify to obtain representatives in the body which eliminates extreme parties, to make the governing body as orderly in non-proportionate systems.
 With the minimum votes threshold version, if a subtype of single-issue politics based on a local issue exists, those parties or candidates distancing themselves from a broad swathe of electoral districts, such as marginal secessionists, or using a marginal minority language, may find themselves without representation.

 The vast majority of voters elect representatives of their philosophies.
 However, unlike district systems (or the hybrid models) no one elects a representative that represents them, or their specific region, and voters might reduce personal contact with their representatives.

+Apportionment methods for party-list proportional representation include: